 3. Not Preparing Before Hand:

 You want their first experiences to be trouble and care free.
 If you want someone to enjoy grilling steaks, you shouldn’t make them start with the hard and dirty work of butchering the cow.

 The best example of this type of problem is in gaming, D&D to be specific.
-Not having things set up to help keep the game moving, taking too long to help them create a character from scratch instead of giving them a partially completed character, not having the material needed at hand and wasting time digging in your game closet for that one book you MUST have, can easily push the one person you want to enjoy the experience into a coma like state in which they may never recover.
+Not having things set up to help keep the game moving, taking too long to help them create a character from scratch instead of giving them a partially completed character, not having the material needed at hand and wasting time digging in your game closet for that one book you MUST have, can easily push the one person you want to enjoy the experience, into a coma like state from which they may never recover.

 4. Assuming They Know Things/Treating Them Like They Know Nothing: